 CTPF Educational and Training Opportunities

-Recorded Webinar: Writing a Letter to the Editor, January 22, 2014
+Writing a Letter to the Editor, offered January 22, 2014

 Speaking out to share your story is an important way to protect your pension.
 CTPF Communications Specialist Jackie Umbles will walk you through the process of writing a letter to your local newspaper editor.
-Register at http://goo.gl/Qmw7Kp
+Click here to view the recorded webinar: http://goo.gl/Qmw7Kp

 If you would like to view the slide presentation from the webinar in PDF format (without narration), please click here.